-I find dogs to be amazing companions, but their presence in my life can sometimes wreak havoc on my lawn.
-But I believe you can have a green lawn even with dogs running around.
+Dogs are excellent companions, but their presence can sometimes wreak havoc on my lawn.
+But you can have a green lawn even with dogs running around.

-In fact, I prioritize the health of my grass, not only for aesthetic reasons but also for the well-being of my dog and myself.
+In fact, I prioritize the health of my grass for aesthetic reasons and for the well-being of my dog and myself.

 In this article, I'll give you some tips on how to do it.
 Let`s begin.